-- (a) The fault clearance times for faults on Network Operator and Non-Embedded Customer equipment directly connected to the National Electricity Transmission System, and for faults on the National Electricity Transmission System directly connected to the Network Operator's or Non-Embedded Customer's equipment, from fault inception to the circuit breaker arc extinction, shall be set out in accordance with each Bilateral Agreement.
-The times specified in accordance with the Bilateral Agreement shall not be faster than:
+- (a) The required fault clearance time for faults on Network Operator and Non-Embedded Customer equipment directly connected to the National Electricity Transmission System, and for faults on the National Electricity Transmission System directly connected to the Network Operator's or Non-Embedded Customer's equipment, from fault inception to the circuit breaker arc extinction, shall be set out in each Bilateral Agreement.
+The fault clearance time specified in the Bilateral Agreement shall not be shorter than the durations specified below:

-- (i) 80mS at 400kV
+- (i) 80ms at 400kV

-- (ii) 100mS at 275kV
+- (ii) 100ms at 275kV

-- (iii) 120mS at 132kV and below
+- (iii) 120ms at 132kV and below

-but this shall not prevent a User or NGET having a faster fault clearance time.
+but this shall not prevent the User or NGET from selecting a shorter fault clearance time on its own Plant and Apparatus provided Discrimination is achieved.